 Alanine aminotransferase (ALT) is an important marker of liver health.
 Keep reading to find out why this marker is often part of liver function tests – and when you should be concerned about your levels.

-Healthy liver cells store most of your ALT, but small amounts are also found in the muscles and blood.
-When liver cells are damaged due to illness, injury, or medication, they release ALT, increasing its blood levels .
+Normally, blood ALT levels are low.
+However, when liver cells are damaged due to illness, injury, or medication, they release ALT, increasing its blood levels .

 Therefore, ALT blood levels are a marker of liver health: low levels typically indicate a healthy liver, while high levels suggest liver damage .